-Richard Phillips, a senior associate at Baker & McKenzie's London office, became a bit irritated with a secretary who had allegedly spilled ketchup on his pants (or in British, "spilt tomato ketchup on his trousers") a week before and had then taken time away from the office without having reimbursed him for said trouser damage.
+In 2005, a senior associate at Baker & McKenzie's London office became a bit irritated with a secretary who had allegedly spilled ketchup on his pants (or in British, "spilt tomato ketchup on his trousers") a week before and had then taken time away from the office without having reimbursed him for said trouser damage.
 "Dear Jenny," he wrote upon her return to the office, "I went to the dry-cleaners at lunch and they said it would cost four pounds [$7.30] to remove the ketchup stains.
 If you could let me have the cash today that would be much appreciated."

-In the meantime, others at Baker & McKenzie had passed the message on, and it has since shown up in newspapers and around the Internet, eventually ending up here in San Francisco to brighten my morning.
-Reuters reported that Phillips has now received a number of emails in response, including one from an investment banker saying he was "deeply saddened to hear about the ketchup stain tragedy" and another suggesting he should "emigrate."
+In the meantime, others at Baker & McKenzie had passed the message on, and it has since shown up in newspapers and around the internet.
+Reuters reported that the associate received a number of emails (I would guess the number is large) in response, including one from an investment banker saying he was "deeply saddened to hear about the ketchup stain tragedy" and another suggesting he should "emigrate."

 Baker & McKenzie management commented that it was aware of the exchange, which it described as a "private matter [not anymore] between two members of staff that clearly got out of hand.
 We are investigating so as to resolve it as amicably as we can."
 The BBC contacted someone it called a "commercial anthropologist" for comment.
 He said he thought the associate had chosen to email his request for the money because email has become the "de facto messaging medium" for business and because people find it easier to use email to say uncomfortable things, like asking a secretary to pay for what she has spilt upon your trousers.

 He also opined—calling on all his skill in commercial anthropology—that Phillips might be regretting having used email.
 "Emails have a long memory," he said.